Skip to content

 The leaves and coriander seeds were used to preserve meats as it kept animal fat from turning rancid and killed meat-spoiling bacteria and fungi.

-Today, Cilantro tea is used to stimulate appetite, improve digestion and heal stomach discomfort, such as diarrhea and flatulence.
+Today, cilantro tea is used to stimulate appetite, improve digestion and heal stomach discomfort, such as diarrhea and flatulence.
 It is beneficial in treating colic in babies and has been used to treat poisoning by means of chelation therapy.

 Conventional medicine uses intravenous chelation therapy to remove lead or other metals from patients suffering from diseases like lead poisoning.
 Drinking a weak tea might also help remove metal poisoning.